Gadoskey/Gadoskey/README.md

-- 👋 Hey there, I’m @Gadoskey
+- 👋 Hey there, I’m Yusuf Mustapha Opeyemi
-- 👀 I’m interested in ...learning
+- 👀 Aspiring Software Enginner, Full-Stack Web Developer & Customer Relations Officer
-- 🌱 I’m currently learning ...software engineering
+- 🌱 I’m also a Technical Writer
-- 💞️ I’m looking to collaborate on ... everyone
+- 💞️ I’m looking to keep learning and collaborate with everyone
-- 📫 How to reach me ...+2348181803981 WhatsApp only
+- 📫 You can mail me @ mustopha.yusufope@gmail.com or WhatsApp me on +2348181803981 WhatsApp

 <!---
 Gadoskey/Gadoskey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.